hungbv11/rs_addons/rs_learning_Readme.md

                       feat: It should be CNN or VGG16 (RGB data) and VFH or CVFH (for RGB-D data).

-            The above command should generate following files in rs_learning/data folder.
-So check data folder is there, if not create one and name it as data.
+            The above command should generate following files in rs_resources/objects_dataset/extractedFeat folder.
+So check the folder called extractedFeat is there or not, if not create one and name it as extractedFeat.

                           1. datasetName_feat_ClassLabel_splitName.txt